Skip to main content

 Healthcare sector stocks offer a rare blend of defensive stability and long term growth potential.
 The health care sector benefits from an aging population, rising health care spending, and constant innovation in drugs and medical equipment.
 For investors who want to build a portfolio that holds up in downturns while still growing over time, health care stocks deserve close attention.

-In this guide, we cover how to value healthcare sector stocks, the key sub-industries to watch, and the investment strategy that works best in this complex sector.
+This guide covers how to value healthcare sector stocks, the key sub-industries to watch, and the investment strategy that works best in this complex sector.

 Why the Healthcare Sector Matters for Investors